hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/diff.md

 }
 ```

-# Diff Instance
+# Diff Server

-When the $diff operation is invoked at the instance level (meaning it is invoked on a specific resource ID), it will compare two versions of the given resource.
+When the $diff operation is invoked at the server level (meaning it is invoked against the server base URL), it will compare two arbitrary resources of any type.

 ## Parameters